voltsn/knowledgebase/rust/using-structs.md

 }
 ```

-- Its possible to create instance from other instances using the _struct update
+- Its possible to create an instance from other instances using the _struct
-  syntax_.
+  update syntax_.
 ```rust
 let user2 = User {
     email: String::from("another@example.com"),